Track and Field Competition

 Records are noted on the weekly results.
 A history of records can also be found in the records tab on this website.

-Weekly Events
+Weekly Track and Field Events

+Athletes must be financial members of Nowra Athletics Club to compete in the track and field competition.
 Competitors can choose the events they want to compete in.
 They do not have to do all the events listed.

-Week 1, 2 and 3 are repeated in a cycle.
+Weeks 1, 2 and 3 are repeated in a cycle.

 We do not skip rounds, should rain cancel competition, the Week affected will be conducted when competition resumes.